 Is there a support group for people suffering from keloids?
 Yes!
 I love the Keloid and Hypertrophic Scars Support Group on Facebook.
 You’ll find a ton of member support and success stories there.

-If you liked my keloid treatment story, please share it on Pinterest.
-Thank you!
+If you found my keloid treatment story helpful, please share it on Pinterest.
+Thank you for your support!

 Thank you for visiting today!
 If you found this encouraging or informative, please connect with us on Instagram, Youtube, Pinterest, Facebook or Twitter.
 We'd love to meet you!